Protection and promotion of human rights

 - the adoption of thematic guidelines to support EU external action

 - the opening of dialogues with non-EU countries on human rights

 - the adoption of an annual report on human rights and democracy

 The Council also agrees on the EU priorities at the UN General Assembly.

-- highlight the serious human rights violations linked to the conflict in Ukraine
+- highlighting the serious human rights violations linked to the conflict in eastern Ukraine

 - protecting the rights of asylum seekers, refugees, migrants and all displaced persons